heroiclabs/nakama-dotnet/README.md

 }
 ```

+NOTE: The length of the lifetime of a session can be changed on the server with the "--session.token_expiry_sec" command flag argument.

 ### Requests

 The client includes lots of builtin APIs for various features of the game server.
 These can be accessed with the async methods.
-It can also call custom logic as RPC functions on the server.
+It can also call custom logic in RPC functions on the server.
 These can also be executed with a socket object.

 All requests are sent with a session object which authorizes the client.